slavakung/slavakung.github.io/_pages/community.md

     - _thesis_: Predicting Counter-Strike Game Outcomes with Machine Learning

 ---

+Others:

 - Vavřinec Matěj
-    - _thesis_: Efficient grounding of hierarchical logic templates
+    - _project_: Efficient grounding of hierarchical logic templates
 - Natalia Bogutskaya
-    - _thesis_: Sentiment Analysis Pipeline for Czech Language
+    - _project_: Sentiment Analysis Pipeline for Czech Language

+---

 Additionally, I served as a reviewer (opponent) for more than 20 other theses.